Admiral-Simo/tourguide-springboot/README.md

 ## 📝 Overview

 Atlas is not just a blogging platform—it’s a geographical narrative engine that allows travelers, locals, and explorers to anchor their stories to specific territories.
-Our application bridges personal experiences with geographical context, transforming how we share and discover local narratives.
+Our application bridges personal experiences with geographical context, transforming how we share and discover local narratives

 ## 🛠 Tech Stack